thewca/statistics/server/README.md

 `./gradlew bootRun --args='--spring.profiles.active=local'`

 An address should be logged.
 Probably http://localhost:8000/swagger-ui.html#/, if you did not change port.
 Visit it to read the documentation.
 You can run in another port (let's say 8001) by using `./gradlew bootRun --args='--spring.profiles.active=local --server.port=8001'`.

+## Run with docker

+- Build an image

+`docker build -t user/statistics-server .`

+- Run the image

+`docker run -d -p 8080:8080 --name statistics-server user/statistics-server:latest`

+The `-d` part means "detached", so you'll have to stop by killing the process running on port 8080.